fl4p/batmon-ha/README.md

 * `expire_values_after` time span in seconds when sensor values become "Unavailable"
 * `watchdog` stops the program on too many errors (make sure to enable the Home Assistant watchdog to restart the add-on after it exists)
-* Enable `install_newer_bleak` to install bleak 0.20.2, which is more stable than the default version.
-The default version is known to be working with Victron SmartShunt.

 ## Energy Meters